colorchestra/y/README.md

 - [ ] fix rm/vanish completion (borken)
 - [ ] make installable to any directory, with symlink from ~/.local/bin
 - [ ] eliminate the need for BASEDIR
+### setup.sh
+- [ ] check if .local/bin exists on the path find a way to install if it doesn't (either create and add to PATH, or add ~/y to path)
+- [ ] fail if things go wrong, don't write completion.sh to bashrc several times or without BASEDIR
+- [ ] prompt for existing data repo, clone it automatically
+- [ ] add color
+- [ ] auto-create 'tomorrow' after cloning data repo because it's never committed

 ## Features
 + Ask yourself: "y the hell am I doing this?" with every new task